Dairy free sweet potato pie with coconut milk is not only a perfect dessert for a dairy free Thanksgiving, but also year-round.

 However, in the 1800s, it was more commonly classified as a dessert.
 Then, it wasn’t long until it was adopted as a popular Thanksgiving.

-Do this by first covering the crust with baking paper or tin foil and filling it with pie weights, sugar, beans, or pennies and bake at 375°F or 190°C for 30 minutes.
+- Fill it with pie weights, sugar, beans, or pennies and bake at 375°F or 190°C for 30 minutes

-Then, remove the filling and bake for another 10 minutes to brown the bottom.
+- Remove the filling and bake for another 10 minutes to brown the bottom

 DAIRY FREE SWEET POTATO PIE